tinymce/tinymce-docs/rtc/encryption.md

 ## Choosing an encryption key

-RTC encryption keys can be any unicode string.
+RTC encryption keys can be any unicode string. {{site.companyname}} strongly recommends using secure keys when collaborating on private production data, but for test environments a simple fixed key is still valid.
 Our demo application for example uses the simple fixed key `"not a very secret 🔑"`.

+### Fixed keys are not secure

-Even simple keys provide some obfuscation and protection if the key is disclosed; for details on this see [RTC encryption details](#rtcencryptiondetails) below.
-Simple fixed keys can be a good way to get a test environment up and running but we strongly recommend using secure keys when collaborating on private production data.
+Even simple keys provide some protection against data disclosure; for details on this see [RTC encryption details](#rtcencryptiondetails) below.
+Simple fixed keys can be a good way to get started with RTC but if a key is disclosed it can be used to access any document encrypted with that key.
+Fixed keys mean _every_ document can be decrypted if the key is disclosed.

 ## Generating a secure encryption key